 Governor Andrew M. Cuomo appointed Justice Jeffrey K. Oing to the Appellate Division, First Department of the New York State Supreme Court on June 12, 2017.
 Prior to his appointment, Justice Oing served as a Judge in Civil and Supreme Court for fourteen years.
 Justice Oing began his judicial career when he was elected to the New York County Civil Court on November 4, 2003.
 On June 18, 2009, he was appointed Supervising Judge of the New York County Civil Court and was designated an Acting Supreme Court Justice of the Supreme Court of the State of New York.
 As Supervising Judge, Justice Oing was responsible for the day-to-day Civil Court operations at 111 Centre Street.
 In addition to his supervisory duties, he presided over jury and nonjury trials, and conferenced and mediated cases.
 On November 2, 2010, Justice Oing was elected to the Supreme Court of the State of New York.
 In Supreme Court, Justice Oing was assigned to the Commercial Division where he presided over complex business and financial disputes, such as a contentious dispute involving three retail giants – Macy’s, Martha Stewart and J.C.
 Penney, and a nonjury trial involving a century old Greco-American educational alliance concerning Athens College, a pre-eminent, leading educational institution situated in Greece.

-Justice Oing has over twenty-five years of legal and administrative experience, the majority of which has been in public service.
+Justice Oing has over thirty years of legal and administrative experience, the majority of which has been in public service.
 In 2002-2003, Justice Oing served as Deputy General Counsel, Office of the General Counsel, The Council of the City of New York, overseeing litigation and legal matters involving the City Council.
 During that year, Speaker Gifford Miller appointed him Deputy Director for the New York City Districting Commission, where he was responsible for assisting the Commission in redistricting the City’s fifty-one City Council districts, and for obtaining from the United States Department of Justice preclearance under the Voting Rights Act for these council districts.

 Between 1993 and 2002, Justice Oing held various positions in the NYS Supreme Court.
 From 1993 to 1995, Justice Oing served as Court Attorney in the NYS Supreme Court (New York County).
 He also served as Law Secretary to Justice Marylin G. Diamond (1995-1998) and to Justice Walter B. Tolub (2000-2002).
 Between 1998 and 2000, Justice Oing was a Principal Appellate Court Attorney in the Appellate Division, First Department.
 In those positions, he had the opportunity to assist in authoring major decisions ranging from contract law to constitutional law.